klamma/ar-for-eu-book/_chapters/chapters/3Dscanning-animation.md

 **Step 2.21:** Transferring texture (1/2).
 In the Node graph editor, press Tab > Image > TransferTexture.

 **Step 2.22:**  Transferring texture (2/2).
-In the Node graph editor, connect the outputs of two nodes to the TransferTexture node in the following way:
+In the Node graph editor, connect the outputs of two nodes to the *TransferTexture* node in the following way:
-- Connect the output of the Geometry node to the first input of the TransferTexture node
+- Connect the output of the Geometry node to the first input of the *TransferTexture* node
-- Connect the output of the Wrapping node to the second input of the TransferTexture node
+- Connect the output of the Wrapping node to the second input of the *TransferTexture* node

 **Step 2.23:** Saving the new texture (1/2).
 In the Node graph editor, press Tab > Image > SaveImage.

 **Step 2.24:** Saving the new texture (2/3).
-In the Node graph editor, connect the output of the TransferTexture node to the input of the SaveImage node.
+In the Node graph editor, connect the output of the *TransferTexture* node to the input of the *SaveImage* node.

 **Step 2.25:** Saving the new texture (2/3).
-In the Node graph editor, when the SaveImage node is selected, in the Properties > File Name, choose where you want to save the new texture and click “Compute current frame”.
+In the Node graph editor, when the *SaveImage* node is selected, in the Properties > File Name, choose where you want to save the new texture and click *Compute current frame*.

 **Step 2.26:** Check if the resultant 3D model is good enough to be used further in the application.
 If some parts of the 3D model have issues, the model can be manually corrected or the problematic part of the model can be replaced with the corresponding part of the Basemesh model.
 This can be done in any 3D editing software, such as [Blender](https://www.blender.org/) or [Maya](https://www.autodesk.com/products/maya/overview).